Updated May, 6 2026

 What Homeowners Need to Know When You “Own” the Tree—but Not the Rules

-Many homeowners are shocked to learn that some trees on their property are not fully under their control.
-Street trees, planting-strip trees, and trees governed by HOAs are often owned by the homeowner but regulated by another authority—a city, county, or homeowners association.
+Many homeowners are surprised to learn that some trees on or near their property are not fully under their control.
+Street trees, planting-strip trees, and HOA-managed trees are often maintained by the homeowner—but regulated by another authority such as a city, county, or homeowners association.

 That contradiction is where most conflicts begin.